Início > Blogue > Melhores Práticas para Projetar Códigos QR de RA

 Perguntas Frequentes

-How can I make sure my AR QR codes work well on different devices and in various lighting conditions?
+How do I make sure my AR QR code works across different devices and lighting conditions?

-How can I add branding to AR QR codes without affecting their scannability?
+How can I add branding to an AR QR code without affecting its scannability?

 Sobre o autor